Why the UK is seeing an increase in ladybirds as swarm stops play at Lord’s

 Experts say ‘high aphid numbers and warm weather’ is causing the increase

-The influx of the creatures at Lord’s on Thursday led to a brief pause in the fixture after they were proving too distractive for the players.
+The influx of the creatures at Lord’s on Thursday led to a brief pause in the action after they were proving too disruptive for the players.

 “This is a consequence of the high aphid numbers and warm weather.